xue2sheng/jsonMock/README.md

 ![Component Diagram](/images/component_diagram.png)

-Pay special attention to the fact that **Fake Queries** and all **Json Schemas** are just **JSON** files that can be externally validated with your favourites tool and be reused in your REAL code or in clients testing.
+Pay special attention to the fact that **Fake Queries** and all **Json Schemas** are just **JSON** files that can be externally validated with your favourite tools and be reused in your REAL code or in CLIENT test cases.

 ## Dependencies